Dukilles/pathlog/readme.md

   - `x`                    - Change the value of the x difference setting.
   - `y`                    - Change the value of the y difference setting.
   - `z`                    - Change the value of the z difference setting.
+- `rot(r)`                - Toggle true/false.
+When true, adds rot to each line of the log.
 - `timestamp(ts)`         - Toggle true/false.
 When true, adds a timestamp to each line of the log.
 - `tablepoints(tp)`       - Toggle true/false.
 When true, adds open and close brackets around each point.
 - `definecoordinates(dc)` - Toggle true/false.
 When true, adds `x = , y = , z = ` to the coordinates in the log.